cltk/lapos/README.md

 The goal of this fork is to add Unicode support for use in the Classical Language Toolkit.
 Once fixed, the CLTK hopes that these changes will be merged upstream.

+# Build

+There are two branches, `master` being for Linux and `apple` being for Mac OS (some changes were made for Clang, see below).

 # Use

 For full instructions, see `README`.
 The CLTK's Latin model (based on Perseus treebanks) was made with the following command: